 - Prioritize Customers

 Put customers at the center for everything you do.
 All your dealing must be customer-centric because one thing which never gets outdated is your client’s trust and your goodwill.
-So, have an exhibition booth at several trade show events with innovative marketing strategies.
+So, have an exhibition booth at several expo events with innovative marketing strategies.
 Ask yourself if were they designed keeping the customers’ requirements in mind.